EidorianAvi/EidorianAvi/README.md

 #### Full-Stack Software Engineer
 ![Full-Stack Software Engineer](https://pbs.twimg.com/profile_banners/1298728283165491200/1599600655/1500x500)

-A recent graduate of the software engineering program at the Flatiron School of Denver.
+A graduate of the software engineering program at the Flatiron School of Denver.
 I'm currently working on refining and expanding my skill-sets involving frameworks such as React, Vue.js, and Flutter.

 Skills: VUE JS / REACT / JS / HTML / CSS / Flutter

-- 🔭 I’m currently working on my personal portfolio website
+- 🔭 I’m currently working on building a MERN application.
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Node.js.
-- 👯 I’m looking to collaborate on Flutter projects
+- 👯 I’m looking to collaborate on anything at the moment.
 - 📫 How to reach me: reneavila1993@gmail.com
 - ⚡ Fun fact: I have a passion for Star Wars.